18F/ada-sandbox/pages/service-animals.md

        In most settings, a service animal will not fundamentally alter the situation.
 But in some settings, a service dog could change the nature of the service or program.
 For example, it may be appropriate to keep a service animal out of an operating room or burn unit where the animal’s presence could compromise a sterile environment.
 But in general, service animals cannot be restricted from other areas of the hospital where patients or members of the public can go.
 </details>

-Learn more about when a service animal can be kept out in [questions 23-26 in FAQs about Service Animals and the ADA](https://www.ada.gov/regs2010/service_animal_qa.html).
+Learn more about when a service animal can be kept out in [questions 23-26 in FAQs about service animals and the ADA](https://www.ada.gov/regs2010/service_animal_qa.html).

-## Asking a Service Animal to Leave
+## Asking Someone to Remove Their Service Animal

-A business or state/local government can ask a service animal to leave if:
+A business or state/local government can ask someone to remove their service animal if:

 - The dog is not housebroken.
 - The dog is out of control, and the person cannot get the dog under control.

 <details>
     <summary>What does <dfn><i>out of control</i></dfn> mean?</summary>
-      Learn more in <a href="https://www.ada.gov/regs2010/service_animal_qa.html#exc">Question 27 in <cite>FAQs about Service Animals and the ADA</cite></a>.
+      Learn more in <a href="https://www.ada.gov/regs2010/service_animal_qa.html#exc">question 27 in <cite>FAQs about service animals and the ADA</cite></a>.
 </details>

 ## State and Local Laws